privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 ## Further reading

 For people looking to increase their privacy and security online, we've compiled a list of common threats our visitors face or goals our visitors have, to give you some inspiration and demonstrate the basis of our recommendations.
-[Common Threats :material-arrow-right:](common-threats.md)
+[Common Goals and Threats :material-arrow-right:](common-goals.md)

 - [Wikipedia: Threat model](https://en.wikipedia.org/wiki/Threat_model)